You can never have too much

 In a month or two, your stomach will get used to taking fish oil.
 Then, you can increase to 2 or 3 pills a day.
 Do not take more than 4 pills a day.
 And spread it out – take 2 in the morning and 2 in the evening with your meals.
 Taking too many pills at once in the beginning can cause some unpleasant burping.
 Who needs that?!

-It’s hard to hurt your body with too much fish oil.
-You’ll feel the burping and stomach discomfort from low-quality fish oil long before anything harmful happens.
+It’s hard to hurt your body with recommended levels of fish oil.
+You’ll feel the burping and stomach discomfort from low-quality fish oil first.

-What does the FDA say about Fish Oil Dosage?
+What does the FDA and EFSA say about Fish Oil Dosage?

 3000 mg of Omega-3 is not the same as 3000 mg of Fish Oil.